About the Course

 How does the brain learn new things?
 Can measurement of brain activity tell us anything about ability differences?
 Do genes predict learning ability?
 This module will examine the biological bases of learning and behaviour, sometimes referred to as educational neuroscience.
 The integration of biology and behaviour will be explored, including how a person’s behaviour can affect his or her biological functioning and how brain activity gives rise to cognition.
 It will also consider biological origins of intellectual and developmental disabilities, for example learning disability, autism and ADHD.

-Emerging Themes in Psychology and Education (20 credits)
+Creativity and Innovation in Education (20 credits)

-Independent Research project (40 credits)
+Independent Research Project (40 credits)

 This is an opportunity for you to undertake an original piece of research, under supervision from a member of staff.
 You will take responsibility for formulating a research question within the context of psychology in education, producing a literature review and designing and implementing a study that resolves the research question.
 Your findings will then be analysed, written up and discussed.
 This will enable you to demonstrate independence in your approach to research and enhance your project planning experience.

-Progression to PGCE Teacher Training:
+Progression to Teacher Training (PGCE)

-We are pleased to guarantee entry to the interview process for the PGCE Primary Course at Cardiff Met for all graduates of this programme (subject to the course being open with UCAS).
-An Honours degree with a minimum classification of a 2:2 is currently required, and the statutory entry requirements for training in Wales (including Grade C / Grade 4 or equivalent at GCSE for English language or Welsh Language (First Language), Mathematics or Mathematics – Numeracy and Science) must also be met.
+We are pleased to guarantee entry to the interview process for the PGCE Primary course at Cardiff Met for all graduates of this programme (subject to the course being open with UCAS).
+An honours degree with a minimum classification of a 2:2 is currently required, and the statutory entry requirements for training in Wales (including Grade C / Grade 4 or equivalent at GCSE for English language or Welsh Language (First Language), Mathematics or Mathematics – Numeracy and Science) must also be met.

 Typical Offers